topikachu/ev3dev/Getting-started-v2.md

 Be sure to safely eject your SD card from you host computer first, then put the SD Card in your EV3 and power it on.

-At first, you will see the mindstorms boot splash and the red LEDs will be on.
-This is immediatly followed by the ev3dev boot splash and the LEDs changing to amber.
+At first, you will see the Mindstorms boot splash and the red LEDs will be on.
+This is immediately followed by the ev3dev boot splash and the LEDs changing to amber.
 The left LED indicates CPU activity and the right LED indicates disk (SD card) activity.

-Shortly after the ev3dev boot splash, the screen will go blank and then evenually say `"Debian GNU/Linux 7 (wheezy)"`.
+Shortly after the ev3dev boot splash, the screen will go blank and then eventually say `"Debian GNU/Linux 7 (wheezy)"`.
 After the screen goes blank, you can press any of the buttons - except the middle one - to toggle the sysv init messages.

 The first boot will take a little longer that subsequent boots because the EV3 has to create a unique SSH host ID.